VirtualBrainLab/electrophysiology-experiment-simulator/README.md

 # Electrophysiology Experiment Simulator

-> Replay an electrophysiology experiment and explore data found at insertions.

 Project by [Jasmine Schoch][jas] and [Kenneth Yang][ken] based on their work in the [Virtual Brain Lab][vbl] (VBL) group, part of the [Steinmetz Lab][ste].

 # Background